BlackRock says it has more than $800 million for new impact fund - NewsBreak

 BlackRock says it has more than $800 million for new impact fund

-May 11 (Reuters) - Top asset manager BlackRock Inc (BLK.N) said on Wednesday it has more than $800 million in commitments for a new impact fund, part of a growing investor focus on diversity and equity themes.
+(Reuters) - Top asset manager BlackRock Inc said on Wednesday it has more than $800 million in commitments for a new impact fund, part of a growing investor focus on diversity and equity themes.

 Pam Chan, global head of BlackRock’s alternative solutions group, said the fund aims to deliver market rates of return while promoting economic growth.